 Vienna is a very popular city.
 We recommend making a reservation or booking a Hotel as soon as possible.
 Vienna offers a wide spectrum of accommodations.
-As PUBLIC TRANSPORT is very good, from most Hotels, which are close to a subway station (lines 1, 2, 3 and 4), you can reach the Weltmuseum Wien in less than 30 minutes.
+As public transport is very good, from most Hotels, which are close to a subway station (lines 1, 2, 3 and 4), you can reach the Weltmuseum Wien in less than 30 minutes.

 In walking distance from the Museum, we can recommend the following Hotels: Motel One, Staatsoper Wien (from € 69, for a single room); Mercure Hotels Secession Vienna (from € 160, standard double room); ViennArt Hotel at the Museumsquartier (from € 92, for a single room).
-A special place to stay is magdasHotel, from € 100, for a single room, Austria's first Hotel that runs a social business; it is close to the Prater, Vienna's biggest park; the Weltmuseum Wien can be easily reached by subway line 1 from station Praterstern.
+A special place to stay is magdasHotel, from € 100 for a single room, Austria's first Hotel that runs a social business; it is close to the Prater, Vienna's biggest park.